JACK-COM/raphsducks/README.md

 You can define your `listener` where it makes the most sense (i.e. as either a standalone function or a method on a UI component)

 ---

+## What does it NOT do?
+This is a purely in-memory state manager: it does NOT
+* Serialize data and/or interact with other storage mechanisms (e.g. `localStorage` or `sessionStorage`).
+* Prevent you from implementing any additional storage mechanisms
+* Conflict with any other state managers

 ## Deprecated Versions

 Looking for something?
 Some items may be in [`v.0.5.x` documentation](/README-v-0XX.md), if you can't find them here.
 Please note that any version below 1.X.X is very extremely unsupported, and may elicit sympathetic looks and "tsk" noises.